-Uriel Hernandez, Outreach & Program Coordinator, started volunteering for Canopy in his home town of East Palo Alto in May 2014 and joined Canopy as a staff member in May 2015.
-He studied Architecture and History at Middlebury College in rural Vermont.
-There he developed a love for the manmade and natural world around him and discovered a desire to bridge discord between the two.
+Uriel Hernandez, Program & Outreach Coordinator, started volunteering for Canopy in his home town of East Palo Alto, in May 2014 and joined Canopy as a staff member in May 2015.
+He holds a bachelor’s degree from Middlebury College where he studied Architecture and History.
+Studying in rural Vermont he developed a love for the manmade and natural worlds around him and discovered a desire to bridge discord between the two.

-Prior to Canopy, Uriel worked at a few Bay Area start-up companies where he developed an ability to play many roles.
+Prior to Canopy, Uriel worked at several Bay Area start-up companies where he developed an ability to juggle many roles.
 He enjoys exploring the diverse ecosystems found throughout the Bay area.
 Send Uriel an email.

 Elizabeth Greenfield, Young Tree Care Survey Manager, is excited to spend another summer interning for Canopy.
 She started volunteering for Canopy during the Young Tree Care Survey of 2011 and has come back almost every summer since then, coordinating the survey for the first time in 2014.

 Elizabeth is a student at Whitman College in environmental sociology, where she continually confirms her love of exploring and learning outside, especially in areas populated with trees.
 Send Elizabeth an email.